Berry-House-YYC/calgarygroups/src/pages/about.md

 ## About Calgary Groups

-Calgary Groups is a centralized, searchable directory to help people find grassroots organizations, clubs, activist groups, and community initiatives in Calgary.
+Calgary Groups is a community-driven directory to help people discover and connect with grassroots organizations, clubs, activist groups, and community initiatives across Calgary.
+We believe in making it easier for everyone to find their community.

 ## Why we created this

-Calgary has a lot of community energy—but the information is scattered across Instagram, Facebook Groups, newsletters, old websites, and word-of-mouth.
+Calgary has so much community energy—but it's scattered across Instagram, Facebook Groups, newsletters, old websites, and word-of-mouth.
 That fragmentation makes it harder for people to:

 - discover groups that match their values and interests
 - find where/when things happen
 - share reliable links with friends
 - keep a community resource up-to-date over time

-We built Calgary Groups to be a simple, durable “public index” for local organizing and community life:
+We built Calgary Groups to be a simple, welcoming "public index" for local organizing and community life:

 - **Searchable**: you can filter by type and interests.
 - **Fast & accessible**: static site, minimal dependencies, readable on any device.